Importing Used Salvage Vehicles Uruguay

 The Used Car Market in Uruguay

 Uruguay is in one of those regions of the world where the natural climate is kind to automobiles.
 As a result, one can expect to see used, vintage cars still running nearly as well as the day they were manufactured.
 In this way, the idea of Uruguayan used cars conjures up ideas of Cuba in the minds of many.
-Given how well these used vehicles can be preserved and the incredible trade protections put in place by the government, used automobiles can often be quite expensive in Uruguay.
+Given how well they preserve used vehicles and the incredible trade protections put in place by the government.
+Used automobiles can often be quite expensive in Uruguay.

 The Most Popular and Least Popular Used Cars in Uruguay

-For the purposes of a used car importer / exporter in Uruguay, the only “popular” vehicles that are currently of concern are classic and sports cars.
+For the purposes of a used car importer/exporter in Uruguay, the only “popular” vehicles that are currently of concern are classic and sports cars.
 Of particular interest to those taking advantage of online U.S. car auctions, Uruguayans have an affinity for classic Ford automobiles.
-In addition, Chevrolet is the second-most popular make overall in the country, representing over 15% of the vehicles in the country.
+In addition, Chevrolet is the second-most popular maker overall in the country.
+Representing over 15% of the vehicles in the country.
 Naturally, classic Chevrolets are highly sought after.

-Given that the ban on the importation of used cars must be renewed every 180 days, the possibility of the ban being lifted and the market opening up in the future is there.
+Given the ban on the importation of used cars, renewal must be every 180 days.
+The possibility of lifting the ban and the market opening up in the future is there.
 Should this day ever come, one should expect used Volkswagens and Fiats to be of particular interest to Uruguayan consumers.
 Currently, these vehicles rank 3nd and 4rd in terms of popularity, right behind Chevrolets.

-However, the market overall is currently dominated by simple Chinese vehicles, which entered the market in 2008.
+However, simple Chinese vehicles currently dominate the market overall, which entered the market in 2008.
 According to the U.S. Department of Commerce, such Chinese vehicles currently own a 24% market share within Uruguay.
-However, there are some headwinds against the dominance of these vehicles, as the government has been increasingly moving toward regulating the necessity of safety features in passenger vehicles, a department in which these low-cost, small-engine Chinese vehicles are decidedly lacking.
+However, there are some headwinds against the dominance of these vehicles.
+As the government has been increasingly moving toward regulating the necessity of safety features in passenger vehicles.
+A department in which these low-cost, small-engine Chinese vehicles are decidedly lacking.